PedroGeometrias/Brainfuck-in-c/README.md

 ## Usage

-To use the Brainfuck interpreter, compile the source code and provide the Brainfuck program file as a command-line argument:
+To use the this interpreter, compile the source code and provide the Brainfuck program file as a command-line argument: